Detailing Vintage Racers

 color palette helps keep the racers looking authentic.
 By reviewing old

-photos for color matching, stripe configuration, and number size, font, and
+photos for color matching, stripe configuration, and number size, font,

 placement, you can add realism to your racing stable.
 Striping can be

-achieved quite simply with number of methods: airbrushing, hobby tapes, dry
+achieved quite simply with number of methods: airbrushing, hobby tapes,

 transfer sheets, and decals.
 The following describes the airbrushing